srid/haskell-flake/doc/howto/mission-control.md

   };
 }
 ```
-`exec` can be any shell script of type string or a value of type of package.
-`category` defines the group that this script belongs to.
+The `exec` option can be either a shell script (string) or a Nix package.
+The `category` option defines the group that this script belongs to, when displayed in the menu.

 ### Cabal repl